FAQ

 Although the standard deflection temperature of Polycarbonate sheets is 135°C, its mechanical strength/properties still differs at different temperatures, and thus must be taken into consideration.
 The Linear Temperature Expansion Coefficient of Polycarbonate sheets is 7.0 x 10 -5 cm/cm/°C or 70.2 10 -6 m/(m K), approx. 6 times that of steel and 8 times that of glass.

 Solid Flat and embossed polycarbonate sheets are usually fixed using aluminum glazing bars.
-Glazing bars are usually a two-piece design; the bottom piece is usually fixed on top of the purlins of a subframe, and the top piece to clamp down and sealed off after the polycarbonate sheets are placed.
+Glazing bars are usually a two-piece design; the bottom piece is usually fixed on top of the purlins of a subframe, and the top piece to clamp down and seal off after the polycarbonate sheets are placed.
+This is a common and effective method when installing polycarbonate roofing in residential or commercial structures.

 Fixing Nuts and Bolts